 We recommend that students attend sessions identified for new board directors to learn about school governance practices and the role of school boards.
 Below are special opportunities for students:

 A student breakfast on Thursday morning allows attending students to meet and coordinate their schedules.

-A reception just for students Friday evening provides heavy appetizers as background to a time for them to chat with new friends and share their experiences from this event.
+A student reception on Friday evening provides heavy appetizers as background to a time for them to chat with new friends and share their experiences from this event.